-In the study's appendix, we present multiple extensions of the empirical test.
-In the first extension, we include additional covariates for the population size of electoral districts and a dummy variable indicating if a district belonged to Prussia.
-In the second extension, we take into account a variable that reflects variations in the long-term impact of the Reformation: the share of Catholics in an electoral district.
-In the third extension, we calculate the BDEI score on an alternative set of outbreak observations.
-In the fourth extension, we condition land inequality on the overall relevance of agriculture in a specific electoral district.
-In the fifth and most important extension, we use the timing of the Plague outbreak to isolate quasirandom variation in mortality rates.
-Specifically, we conduct a two-stage least squares (2SLS) analysis where we instrument for Black Death mortality using the quarter and calendar year of the local-level outbreak.
-This strategy is based on the observation that the Plague was most severe in the spring and summer and that its intensity waned over time (Benedictow, 2004; Gottfried, 1983).
-We then check if our 2SLS results are consistent with the original OLS estimates.
-In the final extension, we replace our absolute distance measures to geographic features with dummy variables indicating a distance of less than 10 km from the electoral district.
-All details on these six extensions can be found in the appendix.
+In the study's appendix, we present multiple extensions.
+In the first extension, we include an additional covariate for population size and a dummy indicating if a district belonged to Prussia.
+In the second extension, we take into account a variable that reflects variation in the long-term impact of the Reformation: an electoral district's share of Catholics.
+In the third extension, we calculate the BDEI score based on an alternative set of outbreak observations.
+In the fourth extension, we condition our analysis of land inequality on the relevance of agriculture in the district.
+In the fifth extension, we use the timing of outbreaks in a 2SLS setup to isolate quasi-random variation in mortality rates.
+This strategy is based on the observation that the Black Death was most severe in the spring and summer and that its intensity waned over time (Benedictow, 2004; Gottfried, 1983).
+In the sixth extension, we replace our absolute distance measures to geographic features with dummy variables.
+In the seventh extension, we control for variability in the caloric potential of agriculture to account for information asymmetries in agricultural production (Ahmed and Stasavage, 2020).
+In the eight extension, we include spatial fixed effects (Pepinsky, Goodman and Ziller, 2020).
+In the ninth extension, we use two alternative datasets of plague outbreaks (Büntgen, Ginzler, Esper, Tegel and McMichael, 2012; Schmid, Büntgen, Easterday, Ginzler, Walløe, Bramanti and Stenseth, 2015).